turingschool/backend-curriculum-site/module2/misc/blogger.md

 This outputs the value stored in the `flash` object in the attribute `:notice`.

-#### More Flash Message Testing

-With the layout modified, try changing your article, clicking save, and you should see the flash message appear at the top of the `show` page.
+Run your test suite again and you should have all passing tests.
+Which means, time to commit!

 #### Adding More Messages

 Typical controllers will set flash messages in the `update`, `create`, and `destroy` actions.
-Insert messages into the latter two actions now.
+Add assertions into each test, insert messages into the `create` and `destroy` actions now.

-Test out each action/flash messages, then you're done with I1.
+If you have passing tests, then you're done with I1.
+Commit!

 ### An Aside on the Site Root